sounisi5011/metalsmith-pug-extra/README.md

 ### `convert.defaultOptions`

-Initial value of the option argument of the `convert()` function.
+Default value of the `convert()` function options argument.
-It can be used to specify an option based on the default value.
+It can be used to specify an options based on the default value.

 ```js
 Metalsmith(__dirname)